Draxent/ConnectedComponents/README.md

 {
 	public static void main( String[] args ) throws Exception {
-		// Create the ConnectedComponents object giving to it as input an adjacency list
+		// Create ConnectedComponents object giving an adjacency/cluster
-		// or cluster list representing the graph stored in a file on hdfs ConnectedComponents cc = new ConnectedComponents( "graph.txt" );
+		// list rappresenting the graph and the output folder as input ConnectedComponents cc = new ConnectedComponents( new Path("graph.txt"), new Path("out") );

 		// Run all the Jobs necessary to compute the result if ( !cc.run() )